 We get a lot of calls here in the office, a lot.
 And when I say that we’ve heard it all, I really mean we’ve heard it all.
-From “Can I bring my dog?” (no) to “Why do the rocks end at the river?” (not answering that one).
+From “Can I bring a drone?” (no) to “Why do the rocks end at the river?” (not answering that one).

 Here are my top 10 questions from river trip passengers: